-Table 5 is also a complementary log-log multivariate logistic regression showing the three models; key predictors + biosocial model, sociocultural model, and the location model for predicting taking voluntary COVID-19 vaccine shot.
-In model 1 (key predictors + biosocial), only confidence in COVID-19 vaccine safety was a statistically significant predictor of taking voluntary COVID-19 vaccine shot among the key predictors.
-In this instance, Ghanaians who had confidence in a COVID-19 vaccine safety were 7.856 times more likely to take a voluntary COVID-19 vaccine shot.
-None of the biosocial factors was statistically significant in predicting taking voluntary COVID-19 vaccine shot.
+Table 5 is also a nested multivariate logistic regression showing the 4 models; key predictors model, biosocial model, sociocultural model and the contextual model for predicting taking voluntary COVID-19 vaccine shot.
+In model 1 (key predictors), only confidence in COVID-19 vaccine safety was a statistically significant predictor of taking voluntary COVID-19 vaccine shot.
+In this instance, Ghanaians who had confidence in a COVID-19 vaccine safety were 7.872 times more likely to take a voluntary COVID-19 vaccine shot.